 Custodians.
-JPMorgan Chase Bank, 270 Park Avenue, New York, New York, is custodian of the assets of the fund.
-State Street Bank and Trust Company, 1 Lincoln Street, Boston, Massachusetts, is expected to replace JPMorgan Chase Bank as custodian of the assets of the fund in May 2021.
+State Street Bank and Trust Company, 1 Lincoln Street, Boston, Massachusetts, is custodian of the assets of the fund.
 The custodian is responsible for the safekeeping of the fund's assets and the appointment of any subcustodian banks and clearing agencies.
 The Bank of New York Mellon, headquartered in New York, also may serve as special purpose custodian of certain assets in connection with repurchase agreement transactions.
 From time to time, subject to approval by a fund's Treasurer, a Fidelity® fund may enter into escrow arrangements with other banks if necessary to participate in certain investment offerings.